 The turrets are finger adjustable and zero resettable.
-For the reticle, you an the option to choose between a BDC or a V-Plex reticle.
+For the reticle, you get to choose between a BDC or a V-Plex reticle.
 BDC is more for longer range while the V-Plex gives an uncluttered view.

-The good thing about the scope is its wide field of view and its ability to hold zero.
+The good thing about the scope are wide field of view and the ability to hold zero.
 This optic is made in China and is backed by Vortex Lifetime warranty, which is very reliable.

 |✓ Can handle high recoil rounds||✗ Not good in low light|

 |✓ budget scope||✗ 6x-7x edges not clear and gets more blurry|